US Navy official says ‘uneasy deterrence’ reached with Iran

 “We have achieved an uneasy deterrence.
 That uneasy deterrence is exacerbated by world events and by events along the way,” the vice admiral said.
 “But I have found Iranian activity at sea to be cautious and circumspect and respectful, to not risk unnecessary miscalculation or escalation at sea.”

-Iran’s mission to the United Nations did not immediately respond to a request for comment.

-While Iran has not directly seized or targeted a tanker in recent months, a mine recently struck an oil tanker off Saudi Arabia and a cargo ship near Yemen came under assault.
+While Iran has not directly seized or targeted a tanker in recent months as it did last year, a mine struck an oil tanker off Saudi Arabia and a cargo ship near Yemen came under assault in recent days.
 Suspicion immediately fell on Yemen’s Iranian-backed Houthi rebels for being behind both attacks.
-The Houthis have not commented on either attack.
+The Houthis have not commented on either.

 Paparo, a former Navy fighter pilot who most recently served as director of operations at the U.S. military’s Central Command, offered a different stance than his immediate predecessor, Vice Adm.
 James Malloy.
 In one of his last comments to journalists in August, Malloy referred to Iran as “reckless and provocative” and always trying in dramatic naval drills to “lower the denominator until they’re sure that they can look like they’ve won something.”